line/line-blockchain-developers-sdk-js/README.md

   yarn add @line/link-developers-sdk-js
   ```

-Instead of using package managers, you can clone this repository as well.
-You can build from source.
-Please clone the repository and run the following scripts to build.
+Instead of using package managers, you can clone and build from source as well.
+Run the following scripts/commends.

 ```
 $ git clone https://github.com/line/line-blockchain-developers-sdk-js.git